 Q: Which newspapers can place their archives on the SmallTownPapers website?

-A: The newspapers must be small community-based publications serving a certain geographic area, and the newspaper must produce its own content.
+A: The newspapers must be small community-based publications serving a certain geographic area and the newspaper must produce its own content.
 Newspapers which do not qualify for the small town newspaper program are able to our ArchiveInABox products to digitize bound volume newspapers and make them online accessible.
 Visit www.archiveinabox.com for details.